Code

 library(readxl)

-to make high-quality reports and publication-ready graphics in our in-house style—much more.
+This cookbook introduces the Swisstransplant R package swt to make high-quality reports and publication-ready graphics in our in-house style.

-is maintained on GitHub and can be accessed here.
+The source code for swt is maintained on GitHub and can be accessed here.
 Additionally, a package manual is available for reference.

 library(ggplot2)